Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/cv.md

 * Fall 2019: Research Assistant
   * <em>Instituto Tecnológico de Tijuana</em>
+  * Duties included:
-  * Duties included:<ul><li>Synthetized and tested the permeability of graphene membranes for water filter purposes.</li><li>Cultivate and determined the type of bacteria in contaminated and clean cell cultures.</li></ul>
+    * Synthetized and tested the permeability of graphene membranes for water filter purposes.
+    * Cultivate and determined the type of bacteria in contaminated and clean cell cultures.
   * Supervisor: M.Eng.
 Francisco García

 Synergistic activities